zenvia/zenvia-sdk-node/README.md

 const response = await client.createSubscription(subscription);
 ```

-The response can be an `ISubscription` object when successful or an `IError` object when error.
+The response can be an `ISubscription` object when successful or an `IError` object on errors.

 #### Get a subscription

-Use the `getSubscription` method to get a subscription through subscription identifier.
+Use the `getSubscription` method to get a subscription using an identifier.

 ```js
 const client = new Client('YOUR_API_TOKEN');
 const response = await client.getSubscription('bee13bc7-9618-47a5-8089-e30dc5c385d2');
 ```

-The response can be an `ISubscription` object when successful or an `IError` object when error.
+The response can be an `ISubscription` object when successful or an `IError` object on errors.

 #### Update a subscription

-Use the `updateSubscription` method to update a subscription through subscription identifier and the `IPartialSubscription` object.
+Use the `updateSubscription` method to update a subscription using an identifier and an `IPartialSubscription` object.

 ```js
 const client = new Client('YOUR_API_TOKEN');